 What Happens After Being Declared an Unfit Parent?

 Parental rights run deep, and the courts do not terminate or alter them easily.
-The parent will be required to undergo a mental fitness evaluation to regain custody.
-A parent usually is given an opportunity to change the situation for the better – cease drugs and/or physical abuse.
+To regain custody, the parent must undergo a mental fitness evaluation.
+The parent is usually provided with an opportunity to improve the situation, which may involve refraining from drug use and physical abuse.
 Provide an adequate home for the child.
 With the help of an attorney, the parent can return to court and ask for a new evaluation.
 People do change, and the court will take new evidence into consideration rather than permanently separating parent and child.
 In Florida, as in most states, the decision will be based on what is in the best interest of the child.

-Parents are expected – and legally bound – to provide for the emotional and physical safety of their child.
+Parents have a legal obligation to ensure the emotional and physical safety of their child.
 If, for whatever reasons, the parents fail to do so, the courts are likely to step in to evaluate the situation.
-If the court rules against the parents, parental rights may be limited or revoked.
+In the event that the court rules against the parents, there is a possibility that their parental rights may be restricted or terminated.
 As a rule, the court does provide the parents with the opportunity to prove that they have remedied the abusive situation.
-Any parent who has been accused of child neglect or abuse should contact a family law attorney immediately.
+If a parent has been accused of child neglect or abuse, it is advisable to contact a family law attorney at the earliest opportunity.

 National Hotline for Domestic Violence: 800-799-7233

 For Miami-Dade, Florida Domestic Violence Victim & Related Services:

 24 Hour Florida Domestic Violence Hotline: 1-800-500-1119; TTY: 1-800-621-4202

 National Domestic Violence Hotline: 1-800-799-SAFE (7233); TTY: 1-800-787-3224